Random-RR/Office-Shield/README.md

 ## Disclaimer

+**OfficeShield is intended solely for educational and security analysis purposes.** This project is designed to help users understand and explore the process of analyzing Microsoft Office files for potential threats and malware.
+It is not meant for any malicious or unethical use.

-OfficeShield is intended for educational and security analysis purposes.
-Use it responsibly and in compliance with applicable laws and regulations.
-The developers of OfficeShield are not responsible for any misuse of this tool.
+Please use OfficeShield responsibly and ensure that you comply with all applicable laws and regulations in your use of the tool.
+The developers of OfficeShield are not responsible for any misuse or illegal activities related to this tool.

 ## Contributing